amirdeganfar/MyTestDateTime/README.md

 # MyTestDateTime

-this is my test project. it has three endpoints for getting parameters and send you a decent output base on the route you are called.
+This is my test project. it has some endpoints for getting parameters and send you a decent output base on the route you are called.

 ## Installation